Skiptrace (film): Production

 The film was first announced in May 2013 as Sino-American co-production to be directed by Sam Fell and starring Jackie Chan and Fan Bingbing with Chan playing a Hong Kong detective who allies with a gambling conman to find a criminal mastermind.
 Exclusive Media is the agent for the international sales rights.
 On 22 October 2013, it was announced that actor Seann William Scott has been added to the cast as the previously uncast gambler.
 On September 3, 2014, Johnny Knoxville replaced Scott for the co-starring role.

-Production was due to begin on January 13, 2014 and will be filmed in Hong Kong and China.
-Filming began on September 3, 2014, in China, and was due to end on December 15, 2014.
+Production was due to begin on January 13, 2014, with filming set in Hong Kong and China.
+Filming then began on September 3, 2014, in China, and was due to end on December 15, 2014.

 On December 17, 2014, cinematographer Chan Kwok-hung drowned while on a shoot for the film.

 Reception

 The film was number-one on its opening in China, grossing US$60 million.
 The film has grossed a total of CN¥870 million at the Chinese box office.